DataFire/Integrations/integrations/generated/flat/README.md

 ### OrganizationRoles
 * OrganizationRoles `string` (values: admin, billing, teacher, user): User's Organization Role (for Edu users only)

-### ScoreCollaborator
+### ResourceCollaborator
-* ScoreCollaborator `object`: A collaborator of a score.
+* ResourceCollaborator: A collaborator of a score.
 The `userEmail` and `group` are only available if the requesting user is a collaborator of the related score (in this case these permissions will eventualy not be listed and exposed publicly).
-  * aclAdmin `boolean`: `True` if the related user can can manage the current document, i.e. changing the document permissions and deleting the document
+  * aclAdmin `boolean`: `True` if the current user can manage the current document (i.e. share, delete)
-  * aclRead `boolean`: `True` if the related user can read the score. (probably true if the user has a permission on the document).
+  * aclRead `boolean`: `True` if the current user can read the current document
-  * aclWrite `boolean`: `True` if the related user can modify the score.
+  * aclWrite `boolean`: `True` if the current user can modify the current document.
+  * collection `string`: If this object is a permission of a collection, this property will contain the unique identifier of the collection
   * group [Group](#group)
-  * id `string`: The unique identifier of the score permission
+  * id `string`: The unique identifier of the permission
-  * score `string`: The unique identifier of the score
+  * score `string`: If this object is a permission of a score, this property will contain the unique identifier of the score
   * user [UserPublic](#userpublic)
   * userEmail `string`: If the collaborator is not a user of Flat yet, this field will contain his email.

-### ScoreCollaboratorCreation
+### ResourceCollaboratorCreation
-* ScoreCollaboratorCreation `object`: A collaborator of a score.
-The `userEmail` and `group` are only available if the requesting user is a collaborator of the related score (in this case these permissions will eventualy not be listed and exposed publicly).
+* ResourceCollaboratorCreation `object`: Add a collaborator to a resource.
   * aclAdmin `boolean`: `True` if the related user can can manage the current document, i.e. changing the document permissions and deleting the document
   * aclRead `boolean`: `True` if the related user can read the score. (probably true if the user has a permission on the document).
   * aclWrite `boolean`: `True` if the related user can modify the score.
   * group `string`: The unique identifier of a Flat group
   * user `string`: The unique identifier of a Flat user
   * userEmail `string`: Fill this field to invite an individual user by email.
+  * userToken `string`: Token received in an invitation to join the score.

+### ResourceRights
+* ResourceRights `object`: The rights of the current user on a score or collection
+  * aclAdmin `boolean`: `True` if the current user can manage the current document (i.e. share, delete)
+  * aclRead `boolean`: `True` if the current user can read the current document
+  * aclWrite `boolean`: `True` if the current user can modify the current document.

+### ResourceSharingKey
+* ResourceSharingKey `string`: When using the `privacy` mode `privateLink`, this property can be used to set a custom sharing key, otherwise a new key will be generated.

 ### ScoreComment
 * ScoreComment `object`: Comment added on a sheet music